 The tickets for an Adult is priced at £21.50, which must be booked well in advance.

-Tickets to Buckingham palace, include visit to the state rooms, and a reign exhibition.
+Tickets to Buckingham Palace, include a visit to the staterooms, and a reign exhibition.

-You get a free Audio guided tour to the palace.
+You get a free Audio guided tour of the palace.

 Audio guides are available in French, English, Spanish, German, Italian, Portuguese, Japanese, Mandarin and Brazilian for user assistance.